-Most tasks that your website will have to accommodate will be identified by answering the previous question, "What information do users want to get from this site?"
+Most tasks that the website will have to accommodate will be identified by answering the previous question, "What information do users want to get from this site?"
 If you use the "frequently asked questions" approach, look for user questions that start with "How do I...?"
 These will often be the clue that you need to identify a user task.

-By identifying tasks, you can organize your site in such a way to make it easier for users to find what they are looking for and allow them to complete what want to accomplish more quickly.
+By identifying tasks, you can organize the site in such a way to make it easier for users to find what they are looking for and allow them to complete what want to accomplish more quickly.
 For this, they will thank you.

 What is your message to users?